Rex Harrison

 Sir Reginald Carey Harrison (5 March 1908 – 2 June 1990) was an English actor.
 Harrison began his career on the stage at the Liverpool Playhouse in 1924.
 He made his West End debut in 1936 appearing in the Terence Rattigan play French Without Tears, in what was his breakthrough role.
 He won his first Tony Award for Best Actor in a Play for his performance as Henry VIII in the Broadway play Anne of the Thousand Days in 1949.
 He returned to Broadway portraying Professor Henry Higgins in My Fair Lady (1956) where he won the Tony Award for Best Actor in a Musical.

 In addition to his stage career, Harrison also appeared in numerous films.
 His first starring role opposite Vivien Leigh was in the romantic comedy Storm in a Teacup (1937).
 Receiving critical acclaim for his performance in Major Barbara (1941), which was shot in London during the Blitz, his roles since then included Blithe Spirit (1945), Anna and the King of Siam (1946), The Ghost and Mrs. Muir (1947), Cleopatra (1963), My Fair Lady (1964), reprising his stage role as Henry Higgins which won him an Academy Award for Best Actor, and the titular character in Doctor Dolittle (1967).

 In 1975, Harrison released his first autobiography.
 In June 1989, he was knighted by Queen Elizabeth II.
 He was married six times and had two sons: Noel and Carey Harrison.
 He continued working in stage productions until shortly before his death from pancreatic cancer in June 1990 at the age of 82.
 His second autobiography, A Damned Serious Business: My Life in Comedy, was published posthumously in 1991.

 Early life

 Reginald Carey Harrison was born on 5 March 1908 at Derry House in Huyton, Lancashire, the son of Edith Mary (née Carey) and William Reginald Harrison, a cotton broker.
-From the age of 10 he went by the name “Rex”, which he adopted for himself.
-He was the youngest of three children and had two older sisters, Edith Marjorie Harrison (1900-1976) and Sylvia Sackville, Countess De La Warr, DBE (1903-1992).
+From the age of 10 he went by the name "Rex", which he adopted for himself.
+He was the youngest of three children and had two older sisters, Edith Marjorie Harrison and Sylvia Sackville, Countess De La Warr.
 He was educated at Birkdale preparatory school and Liverpool College.
 After a bout of childhood measles, Harrison lost most of the sight in his left eye.
 He showed an early desire to become an actor, with regular appearances in school plays, and visits to the Liverpool Playhouse.